 Both the Waterdrop G2 and G3 systems can purify your water, removing 99% of all contaminants.
 While both systems have a similar design, the G3 has a 7-stage water filter process that removes more contaminants and purifies the taste so that it’s slightly smoother.

 With tankless designs that have a plug-in filter design, you won’t have to worry about maintaining the system or cleaning the filters.
 However, the G3 has a smart LED indicator of when the filter needs to be replaced.

 Overall, you’ll get an incredibly pure drinking water result from either system, but the G3 has more filters and also received multiple certifications, as well as the Reddot Design Award.

-If you’re looking for an economical filter for your small home, the G2 is a good option, but for higher purity and more capacity, the G3 is the better choice.
+If you’re looking for an economical filter for your small home, the G2 is a good option.
+But for higher purity, more capacity, and smart convenience features, the G3 is the better choice.